AdobeDocs/experience-manager-cloud-service.es-ES/help/sites-cloud/administering/content-fragments/content-fragments-markdown.md

     `>asdfahsdlfasdfj`

-Puede tener comillas de bloque anidadas.
+Puede tener citas de bloque anidadas.
 Por ejemplo:

     `> This is the first level of quoting.`